Michael Jackson: Earnings

 In 1989, Jackson's annual earnings from album sales, endorsements, and concerts were estimated at $125 million.
 Forbes placed Jackson's annual income at $35 million in 1996 and $20 million in 1997.
 Jackson has been one of the wealthiest celebrities and musical artists; estimates of Jackson's net worth during his life range from negative $285 million to positive $350 million for 2002, 2003 and 2007.
 Forbes reported in August 2018 that Jackson's total career pretax earnings in life and death were $4.2 billion.
 Sales of his recordings through Sony's music unit earned him an estimated $300 million in royalties.
 He may have earned another $400 million from concerts, music publishing (including his share of the Beatles catalog), endorsements, merchandising and music videos.

 In 2013, the executors of Jackson's estate filed a petition in the United States Tax Court as a result of a dispute with the Internal Revenue Service (IRS) over estate taxes.
-The executors claimed that it was worth about $7 million, while the IRS that it was worth over $1.1 billion.
-In February 2014, the IRS reported that Jackson's estate owed $702 million; $505 million in taxes, and $197 million in penalties.
+The executors valued it at about $7 million, while the IRS valued it at more than $1.1 billion.
+In February 2014, the IRS reported that Jackson's estate owed $505 million in taxes, and $197 million in penalties.
 In 2021, the Tax Court issued a ruling in favor of the estate, ruling that the estate's total combined value was $111.5 million and that the value of Jackson's name and likeness was $4 million.

-In 2016, Forbes estimated annual gross earnings by the Jackson estate at $825 million, the largest ever recorded for a celebrity, mostly due to the sale of the Sony/ATV catalog.
+In 2016, Forbes estimated annual gross earnings by the Jackson estate at $825 million, the largest ever for a celebrity, mostly due to the sale of the Sony/ATV catalog.
 In 2018, the figure was $400 million, and by 2024, it rose to $600 million, bringing Jackson's postmortem total to $3.3 billion.
 Forbes has consistently recognized Jackson as one of the top-earning dead celebrities, placing him at the top spot from 2010 to 2024, except for 2012, 2021, and 2022.